 What you can do to treat and eliminate bad breath

 Don’t just cover it up.
-You need to treat the cause of the problem, and once you have it under control (which is completely possible) that’s when you will have less bad breath or none at all.
+You need to treat the cause of the problem, and once you have it under control (which is completely possible), you will have less bad breath or none at all.

 - drink water